What to Know About Living in Youngstown, Ohio

 What county is Youngstown, OH in?

-Is Youngstown, OH growing?
+Is Youngstown, OH, growing?

 When the steel industry production began to decline, Youngstown fell into an economic depression.
 People began to leave the city, searching for other employment and economic opportunities.
 As such, Youngstown’s population trends toward a decline.
 It lost 6,000 residents from 2010 to 2020.
 There is a high poverty rate of 35%.

 Mahoning County lost 10,000 people during that same time, so it’s clear many of those who left were living in Youngstown.
 The Ohio Development Services Agency expects the population decline to continue through 2040, albeit at a slowing rate.
+Local leaders are repositioning the Mahoning Valley region as a tech hub to bolster the local job market and keep talent local.
+The city is actively working to revitalize the town through investments in small businesses and neighborhoods.

 What neighborhoods are in Youngstown, OH?

-Idora grew up as a trolley neighborhood for upper-class residents.
+Idora grew as a trolley neighborhood for upper-class residents.
 The line ended at Idora Park, an amusement park that closed after a fire in 1984.
 Find historic homes in this Southside community.

 Wick Park is a historic community dating back to 1889 that once was the affluent part of town.
-It is close to Youngstown State University just north of downtown.
+It is close to Youngstown State University, north of downtown.
 The namesake Wick Park includes a nine-hole disc golf course, tennis courts, and walking paths.
 You can find well-loved historic homes near the North Heights area, Fifth Avenue, and Euclid Avenue.
 Some mansions have been repurposed for the university or commercial ventures like hotels.

 Are there any waterfront properties found in Youngstown, OH?